segasai/q3c/README.md

 or later).
 If you have PostgreSQL version lower than 9.1 your will need an older version of Q3C (1.4.x).

+To successfully compile Q3C you must have pg_config in your PATH (that means that you may need to install the -devel versions of PostgreSQL packages)

 ## Installation

 - make
 - make install
-- Execute "create extension q3c" in PostgreSQL client
+- Execute "create extension q3c" in the PostgreSQL client(psql) for the database where you plan to use q3c

-Note: To successfully compile Q3C have to have pg_config in your PATH

 After the installation you will have several new functions in PostgreSQL.
 All names of these functions start with the "q3c_" prefix.